 Enhancing Awareness and Participation of Black Breast Cancer Patients in Clinical Trials

-Coral Omene, MD, PhD, has been awarded a $50,000 grant from the V Foundation for Cancer Research in partnership with ESPN to increase clinical trial awareness and enrollment of Black women with breast cancer.
+Coral Omene, MD, PhD, was awarded a $50,000 grant from the V Foundation for Cancer Research in partnership with ESPN to increase clinical trial awareness and enrollment of Black women with breast cancer.
 Learn more

 Black Women, Breast Cancer and Clinical Trials